-200 Bibliography and Research (4) Required of all entering students.
+200 Bibliography and Research (4)

+Required of all entering students.
 A systematic introduction to the bibliographical tools both in the general field of music and in the students' areas of specialization.

-210 Graduate Studio: Vocal Literature (4) Includes studies in vocal literature, vocal pedagogy, and diction and performance.
-211 Graduate Studio: Instrumental Literature (4) Contents will vary according to the student's major instrument.
+210 Graduate Studio: Vocal Literature (4)

+Includes studies in vocal literature, vocal pedagogy, and diction and performance.

+211 Graduate Studio: Instrumental Literature (4)

+Contents will vary according to the student's major instrument.
 The core of this course is intensive private instruction and study of the various instrumental literatures.

-212 Graduate Studio: Composition (4) Intensive work in composition geared to each student's level of competence.
-220 Seminar in Music History (4) 230 Seminar in Contemporary Music (4) 240 Graduate Projects (4) Contents will vary according to the student's area of concentration.
+212 Graduate Studio: Composition (4)

+Intensive work in composition geared to each student's level of competence.

+220 Seminar in Music History (4)

+230 Seminar in Contemporary Music (4)

+240 Graduate Projects (4)

+Contents will vary according to the student's area of concentration.
 For composers it will include preparation of works for performance; for vocalists and choral conductors it will include study of conducting and the preparation of solo and choral works for performance; for pianists it will include master classes in performance; and for other instrumentalists it will include participation in the University Orchestra and Wind Ensemble.

-250 Directed Reading (4) 260 Thesis (4) By consent.
+250 Directed Reading (4)

+260 Thesis (4)

+By consent.

 Fine Arts

-A student may choose one of two concentrations in the Fine Arts major, General Interdisciplinary or Film Studies.

 GENERAL INTERDISCIPLINARY

 The program in general interdisciplinary studies is designed for students who wish to combine the various disciplines in fine arts.
 Although participation in studio classes is required, the program emphasizes the study of the history, theory, and criticism of the arts in three of the School's instructional areas.
 The nature of the program provides each student the opportunity to plan a uniquely individual course of study with the approval of an advisor.
 Upon completion of this program, students will be awarded the B.A. in Fine Arts with General Interdisciplinary as the area of concentration.

-Requirements for the Bachelor's Degree
+REQUIREMENTS FOR THE BACHELOR'S DEGREE

-University Requirements: See page 26.
+University Requirements: See page 22.

-Program Requirements
+PROGRAM REQUIREMENTS

 Three one-year surveys in three different areas of the arts selected from Art History 20A-B-C-D-E-F, Art History 40A-B-C, Dance 110A-B-C, Dance 112A-B-C, Drama 40A-B-C, Music 40A-B-C or Music 20 for three quarters, Fine Arts 20 for three quarters; nine performance/studio courses (e.g., acting, ballet, drawing, chorus, orchestra); six upper-division courses in the history, theory, and criticism of the arts in at least two areas of the arts; a senior thesis; two years in a single European language at University level (through 2C) or equivalent competence; related courses in disciplines other than fine arts are encouraged.

-FILM STUDIES

-The program in film studies centers on an interdisciplinary study of the history and criticism of film.
-The program combines a humanistic and practical approach to the study of cinema.
-The breadth of the degree requirements accommodates individual interests in the planning of a program of study.
-The film studies program, while providing an in-depth knowledge of one of the most important media of our time, also offers the opportunity for its students to participate in a highly creative and active educational experience.
-Upon completion of this program, students will be awarded the B.A. in Fine Arts with Film Studies as the area of concentration.

-Requirements for the Bachelor's Degree

-University Requirements: See page 26.
+SAMPLE PROGRAM FOR FRESHMEN

+Fall Survey Course Winter Survey Course Spring Survey Course

+Studio Course Foreign Language Studio Course Studio Course Foreign Language

+Elective Elective Elective

+COURSES IN FINE ARTS

+20A-B-C The Arts and Man (4-4-4)

+Major accomplishments of man in art, dance, drama, and music.

+22A-B The Nature of Film (4-4)

+104 Literature and Fine Arts (4)

+May be repeated for credit.